01388 718 263 | Cockfield@durhamlearning.net

 Cockfield Primary School Statement for Physical Education and Sport

-Cockfield Primary school have participated in the Sainsbury’s School Games. in Academic Year 2017/18 we achieved the Bronze Award and last year we achieved the Silver Award.
+Cockfield Primary school have participated in the Sainsbury’s School Games.

 You can find out about our achievement by visiting the Sainsbury’s School Games website.